FABIEN-T/HRnet/Readme.md

 ![SNAPSHOT](/src/assets/Snapshot_HRnet.jpg 'Capture HRnet')

+HRnet is an internal WealthHealth web application that manages employee records.

 This repository converts the application's jQuery library plugins into React components to gain performance and reliability.

 Instead of the 4 jQuery plugins, the application uses React components imported from existing libraries, except for the Modal package which was created for this occasion.